Vacation insurance getting more popular

 WICHITA, Kan.
 (KSNW) – With more airline delays happening this busy summer travel season, vacation insurance is a popular idea.

 “Would I travel without it?
-Well we got the insurance,” said Christie Mabe from Kingman.
+Well, we got the insurance,” said Christie Mabe, Kingman.
 “We just did it.
-We knew the mess that was going on and we just did it.”
+We knew the mess that was going on, and we just did it.”

-Mabe said she didn’t have to use the travel insurance for delay, even thought she had a delay getting home this weekend from Tennessee.
+Mabe said she didn’t have to use the travel insurance for the delay, even though she had a delay getting home this weekend from Tennessee.

 “And the pilot said Atlanta is taking no planes at this time,” said Mabe as she was trying to leave Tennessee to get her connecting flight from Atlanta to Wichita.
 “So we’re going to be stuck here for a while.”